raduionita/project-chimera/README.md

   - use cpu L* cache levels
   - allocator // stack-based vs pool-based vs (multi)FRAME-based
     - frame-based: gets reset on each(or nth) frame
+- opengl
+  - unbinding might not be necesarry, make it do nothing in non-debug mode
 - shaders
   - shader fragments
   - embeded shaders into clases that know about attributes + uniforms + ...
   - exception if the shader/program/pipeline fails to compile
   - get unforms & attributes using `::glGetActiveAttrib` && `::glGetActiveUniform`
   - parse shader
+    - have custom logic that reads tags like `#include` to extend shader system
     - use `#include file.xxx` to add functionality to the shader // this needs to be parsed by the engine
 - gui|hud
   - see https://github.com/ocornut/imgui